vzhikness/vzhikness.github.io/README.md

 Hi!

 My name is Anton Vakulenko.
 I live in Moscow, Russia.
-I'm looking for a front-end developer job.
-So I decided to build this page to introduce myself.
-There are my contacts and projects here.
+I built this page to introduce myself There are my contacts and projects here.
 Check it out:

 [http://avakulenko.ru](http://avakulenko.ru)